-- Whisk together sugar, egg, milk, and vinegar.
+- Meanwhile, whisk together sugar, egg, and milk in a large bowl.

-- Add dry ingredients and corn and stir with a spoon until batter is mostly smooth (a few small lumps is OK).
+- Add dry ingredients and corn and stir with a spoon just until batter is smooth.

-- Pour batter into the skillet or pan and bake (be sure oven is preheated first) for 18-20 minutes, until edges are golden brown and/or toothpick inserted in center comes out clean.
+- Pour batter into the preheated skillet and bake for 18-20 minutes, until edges are golden brown and toothpick inserted in center comes out clean.